-Our West segment includes Grand Lodge, Stockman's Casino, Bronco Billy's Casino and Hotel, and Chamonix Casino Hotel, which opened on December 27, 2023.
-The market in Cripple Creek, Colorado, is seasonal, favoring the summer months.
+Our West segment includes Bronco Billy's, Chamonix, Grand Lodge, and Stockman's, which is currently held for sale (see Note 3 to the consolidated financial statements set forth in Part II, Item 8.
+"Financial Statements and Supplementary Data").
+The market in Cripple Creek, Colorado, is typically seasonal, favoring the summer months.
 Our Nevada operations have historically been seasonal, with the summer months accounting for a disproportionate share of annual revenues.
 Additionally, snowfall levels during the winter months can often affect operations, as Grand Lodge is located near several major ski resorts.
 While Grand Lodge typically benefits from a "good" snow year, resulting in extended periods of operation at the nearby ski areas, excessive snow levels can also result in challenging driving conditions or the closure of roads leading to the property.